lijqhs/memo/python/itertools.md

 ### 1. `cycle()`

 The `cycle()` function creates an iterator that repeats the values in an iterable object indefinitely.
-Here's an example:

 ```python
 from itertools import cycle